**Please Note: This post contains referral links and I may make a small commission at no additional cost to you**

 - Making fun of our small house, financial means, etc. were hurtful

-- Having social services called to our house over being mistreated
+- Having social services called to our house over accusations of mistreated was extremely embarrassing and hurtful (and the case was dropped!)

-Having taken my child to the recommended therapists, nothing was working.
-My child was not connecting with any of the therapists, I was at my wit’s end and I was scared.
+My child was not connecting with any of the therapists and I was at my wit’s end.

 Now, let’s get to the nitty- gritty of why I wrote this post!

 Why?
-Because these types of children have different behaviors than others and it takes learning different parenting skills to parent these types of children!
-(In fact, we need to give ourselves a HUGE pat on the back!)
+Because these types of children have different behaviors than other children and it takes learning different parenting skills to parent these types of children!
+(In fact, we need to give ourselves a HUGE pat on the back for all we do as parents!)

 Please watch the TedEx talk from Jenn Jordan, a local radio host in Cincinnati, on how she felt raising her autistic child.